 In my trial and errors, I have found what tastes best is to use both hot and sweet sausage and every color pepper with only a few green ones mixed in.

-The pictures that will follow were taken as I prepared to make this for a party of 100.
-It's A LOT of sausage, but the ratio to peppers and onions will be the same even if you are making a smaller batch.
+It's A LOT of sausages, but the ratio to peppers and onions will be the same even if you are making a smaller batch.

-Sausage and Peppers for 100
+Sausage and peppers for 100

 - 6 peppers each; red, orange, yellow, cut in 1-inch strips